nkrusch/SpaceLaunchOne/SpaceLaunchOne/README.md

 # Space Launch 1 Source

-This directory contains the source code for Space Launch 1 android app.
+This directory contains the source code for Space Launch 1 Android app.

 ### Table of Contents